ssonkiya/ssonkiya.github.io/_posts/2018-2-05-The-Importance-of-Sponsorship.md

 ## Conclusion

 I'm learning to be careful predicting what my next posts will be, but I do have a couple ideas I'm drafting, including an introduction to A/B Testing for data scientists and analysts.

+[1] What if you're reluctant to closely mentor women because you're worried about being accused of sexual harassment or the appearance of impropriety?
+Read [this article](https://www.linkedin.com/pulse/men-afraid-mentor-women-heres-what-we-can-do-adam-grant/) from Adam Grant.
+One key point is hold yourself accountable for parity: if you won't go to dinner alone with a woman, don't do it with a man.